sdslack/csci_6118_project/README.md

 The example bash script sds_teset_run.sh should be executed from the top level of the repository.

-Unit tests (located at test/unit), functional tests (test/func), and style tests for python (PEP8, tested using pycodestyle), are executed when any branch is pushed to the GitHub-hosted repository as well as when a pull request is made on the main branch on GitHub.
+Unit tests are located at test/unit and functional tests (which use the Stupid Simple Bash Testing Framework) are loated at test/func.
+They can be run from inside each respective directory, and are not currently implemented to automatically run.

-TODO: need to actually include tests and set up workflows file?
+Style tests for python (PEP8, tested using pycodestyle), are executed when any branch is pushed to the GitHub-hosted repository as well as when a pull request is made on the main branch on GitHub.
+The code that runs these tests is located at .github/workflows/tests.yml.
+In order to run pycodestyle, the tests sets up mamba environment "csci6118" using its environment file at test/etc/csci6118_env.yml

 ### **Step by Step Installation Instructions**